 “That’s her malevolence, that’s her malevolence.
 She says that, if I can afford to give a party, I ought to be able to afford to pay her confounded ‘little bill.’”

 “How long has it been running!”
 A bill, by the by, is the most extraordinary locomotive engine that the genius of man ever produced.
-It would keep on running during the longest lifetime, without ever once stopping of its owh accord.
+It would keep on running during the longest lifetime, without ever once stopping of its own accord.

 “Only a quarter, and a month or so.”

+Ben Allen coughed, and directed a searching look between the two top bars of the stove.
 “It’ll be a deuced unpleasant thing if she takes it into her head to let out, when those fellows are here, won’t it?”

 “Horrible, horrible.”